HackingForGood/Driver-Crunch/README.md

 Java can kick off python on the back end to do the ML secret sauce.
 Jenkins Continuous integration with one click build.
 You don't need apache or tomcat on your system to contribute.

-# what is Uber_crunch
+# what is Driver_Crunch

 I don't want to give away my genius idea until we're there.
-It involves uber drivers, machine learning and arbitrage around uber's Bullshit socialism equation for setting fares.
+It involves taxi drivers, machine learning.

 # What I have so far